Early Pregnancy Scans, Why have one?

 In the UK you could be referred for an early pregnancy scan at your local Early Pregnancy Assessment Unit through your GP or Midwife.
 You may be referred for an early scan if you have pain, vaginal bleeding or spotting, or because you have a history of problems with a previous pregnancy.

-Some people may also opt to have a private early pregnancy scan, simply because they would like some reassurance for example, if they are a little worried or they want to know where they are in their pregnancy if they are unsure of their dates, it could be that they have had problems in the past or have loss of symptoms.
+Some people may also opt to have a private early pregnancy scan, simply because they would like some reassurance for example, if they are a little worried and they want to know where they are in their pregnancy maybe because they are unsure of their dates, it could be that they have had problems in the past or have loss of symptoms.
 Early baby ultrasound scans can give you information such as dating, viability or just good old reassurance.

 How will I be scanned?